-I’m truly saddened by the number of my friends on Facebook who are celebrating Ash Wednesday and Lenten this year.
+I’m truly saddened by the number of my friends on Facebook who are celebrating Ash Wednesday and Lent this year.
 The common denominator of course is that they were all educated theologically at Dallas Theological Seminary.
 I have other friends who did not attend DTS who are celebrating.
 I give them a pass.
 But the ones that did attend DTS, should repent of this heinous revelry immediately.

 But that is not the point.
-The point is that for some reason, students can come out of that seminary and think it’s perfectly fine to celebrate Ash Wednesday and Lenten.
+The point is that for some reason, students can come out of that seminary and think it’s perfectly fine to celebrate Ash Wednesday and Lent.
 Do they not realize that we are Protestant?
 Do they not realize that this is a tradition of men and condemned in Scripture?
 Do they not realize that these holy days are not prescribed by God, but by fallen men?
 Do they not realize that their participation in Ash Wednesday and Lent strikes at the gospel itself?

 Why does it matter?

-Some might point out that we are also to work our salvation with fear and trembling (Philippians 2:12).
+Some might also point out that we are to work out our own salvation with fear and trembling (Philippians 2:12).
 Since this is so, how?
 Are we to invent holy days and prescribe things to be done on these days?
 This is just as heinous as those who tried to add to the gospel by having Gentiles participate in circumcision.
 Paul warns against those who do evil works (Philippians 3:2).
 They were adding to the gospel and its work.

 So how are we to work out our salvation?

-Remember the true Gospel of Christ, we are saved by faith alone in Christ alone which is by grace alone from the Father.
+Remember in the true Gospel of Christ, we are saved by faith alone in Christ alone which is by grace alone from the Father.
 We add nothing to our righteousness by participating in man-made holy days.
-We just profane the gospel instead by saying the righteousness of Christ, given to us at the moment of our salvation, is not enough.
+We profane the gospel instead by saying the righteousness of Christ, given to us at the moment of our salvation, is not enough.
 I hope you can see how absurd that is.

 For more on this, read D.G.
 Hart’s blog, Playing with Lenten Fire.